CharleyGui/docs.fr-fr/docs/visual-basic/language-reference/data-types/single-data-type.md

 - zeros, trailing
 - numbers [Visual Basic], floating point ms.assetid: 224a2795-4cd5-496c-8f7a-a4f05a06d45d
-ms.openlocfilehash: af75f5eb5a4281f6efae8ec3c9442ce2b28f595e
+ms.openlocfilehash: 60a688c510f6e36dca5809566b37a388429e18c7
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64646971"
+ms.locfileid: "74343919"
 ---
 # <a name="single-data-type-visual-basic"></a>Single, type de données (Visual Basic)

-Contient des nombres à virgule flottante IEEE 32 bits (4 octets) simple précision compris entre - 3,4028235E + 38 signés et - 1, 401298E-45 pour les valeurs négatives et entre 1, 401298E-45 et 3,4028235E + 38 pour les valeurs positives.
-Nombres en simple précision stockent une approximation d’un nombre réel.
+Holds signed IEEE 32-bit (4-byte) single-precision floating-point numbers ranging in value from -3.4028235E+38 through -1.401298E-45 for negative values and from 1.401298E-45 through 3.4028235E+38 for positive values.
+Single-precision numbers store an approximation of a real number.

 ## <a name="remarks"></a>Notes

- Utilisez le `Single` type de données pour contenir des valeurs à virgule flottante qui ne nécessitent pas la largeur totale des données de `Double`.
-Dans certains cas, le common language runtime peut être en mesure de compresser vos `Single` variables étroitement ensemble et d’enregistrer la consommation de mémoire.
+ Use the `Single` data type to contain floating-point values that do not require the full data width of `Double`.
+In some cases the common language runtime might be able to pack your `Single` variables closely together and save memory consumption.

  La valeur par défaut de `Single` est 0.

 ## <a name="programming-tips"></a>Conseils de programmation

-- **Précision.** Lorsque vous travaillez avec des nombres à virgule flottante, n’oubliez pas qu’ils n’ont pas toujours de représentation précise dans la mémoire.
-Cela peut entraîner des résultats inattendus à partir de certaines opérations, comme la comparaison de valeurs et les `Mod` opérateur.
-Pour plus d’informations, consultez [dépannage des Types de données](../../../visual-basic/programming-guide/language-features/data-types/troubleshooting-data-types.md).
+- **Precision.** When you work with floating-point numbers, keep in mind that they do not always have a precise representation in memory.
+This could lead to unexpected results from certain operations, such as value comparison and the `Mod` operator.
+For more information, see [Troubleshooting Data Types](../../../visual-basic/programming-guide/language-features/data-types/troubleshooting-data-types.md).

-- **Étendues.** Le `Single` type de données s’étend à `Double`.
-Cela signifie que vous pouvez convertir `Single` à `Double` sans rencontrer un <xref:System.OverflowException?displayProperty=nameWithType> erreur.
+- **Widening.** The `Single` data type widens to `Double`.
+This means you can convert `Single` to `Double` without encountering a <xref:System.OverflowException?displayProperty=nameWithType> error.

-- **Les zéros de fin.** Les types de données à virgule flottante n’ont pas d’aucune représentation interne du 0 de fin.
-Par exemple, ils n'effectuent pas de distinction entre 4,2000 et 4.2.
-Par conséquent, les caractères 0 de fin n’apparaissent pas lorsque vous affichez ou imprimez les valeurs à virgule flottante.
+- **Trailing Zeros.** The floating-point data types do not have any internal representation of trailing 0 characters.
+For example, they do not distinguish between 4.2000 and 4.2.
+Consequently, trailing 0 characters do not appear when you display or print floating-point values.

-- **Caractères de type.** L'ajout du caractère de type littéral `F` à un littéral force ce dernier en type de données `Single`.
+- **Type Characters.** L'ajout du caractère de type littéral `F` à un littéral force ce dernier en type de données `Single`.
 L'ajout du caractère de type identificateur `!` à un identificateur force ce dernier en type `Single`.

-- **Type de Framework.** Le type correspondant dans le .NET Framework est la structure <xref:System.Single?displayProperty=nameWithType>.
+- **Framework Type.** Le type correspondant dans le .NET Framework est la structure <xref:System.Single?displayProperty=nameWithType>.

 ## <a name="see-also"></a>Voir aussi